Bulsatcom set to launch Bulgaria's first communications satellite

-* Says merger with Aberdeen Asset Management expected to complete on August 14, 2017, subject to remaining regulatory approvals

-SOFIA, June 16 Bulgarian telecoms company Bulsatcom said it plans to launch the Balkan country's first geostationary communications satellite on Monday in a $235 million project.
+SOFIA, June 16 (Reuters) - Bulgarian telecoms company Bulsatcom said it plans to launch the Balkan country's first geostationary communications satellite on Monday in a $235 million project.

 BulgariaSat-1 satellite, which will provide high quality television and communication services to Europe and North Africa, is scheduled to lift off from at the Cape Canaveral Air Force Station in Florida at 1810 GMT, the company said.